 For many of us, March marks almost a full year of online learning.
 While many schools have taken advantage of hybrid models, virtual instruction has largely remained an important but often challenging component of students’ academic lives.
-By now, it’s likely students have formed new habits, attitudes, and approaches to learning, but how can we ensure these online learning mindsets continue to optimize, rather than hinder, student growth?
+By now, it’s likely that online high school students have formed new habits, attitudes, and approaches to learning, but how can we ensure these online learning mindsets continue to optimize, rather than hinder, student growth?

 As online learning fatigue settles in, students may struggle to maintain previous levels of academic progress or to engage fully in classes and academic activities.
 The structure of online learning itself presents a hurdle for many students as at-home environments typically allow energy and focus to be more easily diverted.
 Digital distractions such as texting, TikTok, or video games can quickly redirect student attention and create larger habits of disengagement, leading to a frustrated and often underperforming student.
 Beyond the student, some educators’ lack of dynamic instruction methods can further limit student involvement and enthusiasm.
 While the overall goals of optimizing academic outcomes and cultivating a balanced student lifestyle largely remain the same, we must find new ways to deliver and mindfully receive the same education through this nuanced online medium.